5cnetwork/5cnetwork.github.io/aboutme.md

 ---
 layout: page
-title: WE ARE 5C NETWORK
+title: 5C NETWORK
-subtitle: _Every hospital's and diagnostic centre's private radiologist_
+subtitle: Every hospital's and diagnostic centre's private radiologist
 ---

-**This is 5C Network.
-Welcome you to our page:**
+##This is 5C Network.
+Welcome you to our page:

-5C Network is every hospital's and diagnostic centre's private radiologist.
-We ensure that the radiologists you need are always available to you whenever you need them.
-Our core value proposition is that no hospital or diagnostic centre would ever need a radiologist on their premises in order to get a quality report.
-5C's vision is to provide efficient, cost-effective diagnostic reports to whoever needs it.
-We think of an India where every hospital has online radiologist support and every radiologist is empowered to reach out to these hospitals and provide their expertise.
+Radiology is a specialized branch of medicine using medical imaging technologies to diagnose and treat patients.
+The role of the radiologist involvement has increased drastically in the clinical management of patients with the development of medical image technology such as X-Ray, CT scan, MRI, PET scan and etc.

-What else do you need?
+**Some Statistics: **

  Our efforts were rewarded when TeleICU was inaugurated by Shri.
 Pranab Mukherjee, the President of India.
 [5C Network](http://www.5cnetwork.com/#/home)